It would be a huge understatement to say that hospitality and entertainment have taken a battering this year.

 - Supervise team of 100 housekeeping staff in overseeing Housekeeping and Bell Services for 5-star hotel in Hong Kong; qualified trainer for both departments [This is a good opening line as it clearly states the focus and size of your responsibility.
 In 1 line, the reader knows exactly the what the role is about.]

-- Pivotal in restructuring Housekeeping department; took charge of hiring process, established service standards and protocols for daily operations and ensured strict compliance for excellent service delivery [Throw in a few hospitality jargons here.]
+- Pivotal in restructuring Housekeeping department; took charge of hiring process, established service standards and protocols for daily operations and ensured strict compliance for excellent service delivery [Insert a few hospitality jargons here.]

 - Design and execute training programmes and plans for Housekeeping and Bell Service staff.
 Improve departments’ expertise by conducting constant training and development programmes and delegating responsibilities strategically [A great manager knows how to delagate responsibilities accordingly.]